hpi-studyu/studyu.github.io/src/pages/tos.md

 ## StudyU Designer

 The StudyU designer and accompanying legal information are available in English and German.
-In case you have any questions please reach out to us via the contact information in the imprint.
+In case you have any questions please reach out to us via the contact information in the legal notice.

 ### 1 Purpose